 Can mauve be used as a neutral?

-Absolutely!
-When mauve is desaturated with gray, it can easily be used in different styles and designs.
-Whether it is more of a purplish blue mauve or pinky-orange mauve, with desaturation, it takes on a muddy tone that is a great neutral color to use throughout a home.
+Whether it is more of a purplish blue mauve or pinky-orange mauve, with gray undertones, it takes on a muddy tone that is a great neutral color to use throughout a home.

 What Colors Pair Best with Mauve?